 This bill amends various sections of Minnesota Statutes to define "limited malt liquor" and establish regulations for the issuance of off-sale limited malt liquor licenses.
 It introduces the term "food retailer," which refers to establishments primarily selling food items, and allows cities and counties to issue off-sale licenses for limited malt liquor to these retailers.
-The bill also specifies that existing intoxicating liquor license holders are exempt from needing a separate limited malt liquor license.
-Additionally, it outlines the licensing process, including notification requirements to the commissioner and the distribution of license fees between counties and towns.
+The bill also specifies that existing intoxicating liquor license holders are exempt from needing a separate off-sale license for limited malt liquor.
+Additionally, it outlines the licensing process, including notification requirements to the commissioner and the distribution of license fees to local town boards.

-Key changes include the redefinition of "low-alcohol malt liquor" to "limited malt liquor," which now encompasses beverages with alcohol content between 0.5% and 15%.
-The bill also adds provisions regarding the sale of limited malt liquor, including restrictions on sale hours and the prohibition of sales to individuals under 21.
-Other amendments address the eligibility for permits, the conditions under which licenses may be revoked, and the penalties for tampering with alcoholic beverages.
-Overall, the bill aims to modernize and clarify the regulations surrounding the sale of limited malt liquor in Minnesota.
+Key changes include the redefinition of "low-alcohol malt liquor" to "limited malt liquor," which is defined as containing between 0.5% and 15% alcohol by weight.
+The bill also adds provisions regarding the sale of limited malt liquor, including restrictions on sale hours and the prohibition of tampering with the contents of alcoholic beverages.
+Other amendments address eligibility for permits, disqualifiers for retail licenses, and the refund process for license fees.
+Overall, the bill aims to modernize liquor licensing laws in Minnesota and expand the availability of limited malt liquor through food retailers.

 Statutes affected: Introduction: 28A.16, 340A.101, 340A.301, 340A.402, 340A.408, 340A.409, 340A.410, 340A.414, 340A.503, 340A.504, 340A.508